Olan1/ScratchMap/README.md

 - data.json country Ids sourced from [jVectorMap](http://jvectormap.com/).
 - country-list.json sourced from [npm](https://www.npmjs.com/package/country-list).
 - All externally sourced code referenced in files.
-- Thankyou to everyone who helped with the inception of this project and with the endless monotonous testing.
+- Thank you to everyone who helped with the inception of this project and with the endless, monotonous testing.

 ### Media